typst-community/rowmantic/src/rowtable.typ

   )
 }

+/// Grid which takes grid cell inputs as rows.
+///
+/// The `rowgrid` function has exactly the same interface as the `rowtable` function; refer to it for full documentation.
+The only difference is the different defaults for the `table` and `cell-function` arguments.
+Since `rowgrid` forwards to the `grid` function, cells must use `grid.cell` and lines `grid.hline` and so on, when applicable.
+///
+/// The `rowgrid` function produces a `grid`.
+///
+/// - table (function): The table function to use to build the table.
+/// - cell-function (function): Cell function to use (either `table.cell` or `grid.cell`).
+You normally do not need to specify this argument.
+/// - ..args (arguments): `rowtable` and `grid` arguments.
+Refer to the `rowtable` documentation for full description of all arguments.
+#let rowgrid(table: std.grid, cell-function: std.grid.cell, ..args) = {
+  rowtable(table: table, cell-function: cell-function, ..args) }

 /// An expandcell is a `table.cell` that expands its `colspan` to available width.
 /// The expandcell can be passed alone as a whole row, or should be placed inside a row markup block to form part of a row.
 ///